A MECCA FOR HIKERS & CYCLISTS

 The hotel is situated in the Vale of Clwyd – a walker’s paradise.
 One of North Wales’ most visited beauty spots offers a spectacular variety of scenery & routes to be explored – from dramatic mountains to the lush rolling valleys.
 There is something for everyone – individuals, families and groups – whether you want a challenging hike or a short stroll.

 Obvious highlights include an ascent of nearby Moel Famau for glorious views, or why not tackle a section of the historic Offa’s Dyke Path – at 177 miles, the longest ancient monument in the UK, & named by Lonely Planet as one of the world’s greatest walks.
 Alternatively, jump in the car, head east & take on the challenge of Snowdon – the highest peak in Wales with its range of fabulous ascent options

-A selection of maps with a variety of interesting local walks can be collected from Reception.
+A selection of maps with a variety of interesting local walks can be collected from Reception or downloaded here.
 Please note that stout footwear is required for all.

 We specialise & frequently accommodate walking groups & tours – please contact our Reservations office for details.

 Snowdonia National Park is a living working area, located on the west coast of Britain covering 823 square miles of diverse & unique landscapes.
 Along with being the largest National Park in Wales, Snowdonia is home to the largest natural lake in Wales & the highest mountain in England & Wales, as well as a wealth of picturesque villages including Betws y Coed, Beddgelert & Llanberis.
 Steeped in culture & rich history, where more than half its population speak their native Welsh language.